KIWI0912/CourseDissertation/README.md

 ## Contents

-- `Untitled-1.ipynb`: Jupyter Notebook with the implementation of GAN and DDPM.
+- `main.ipynb`: Jupyter Notebook with the implementation of GAN and DDPM.
 - `environment.yml`: Conda environment file to set up the required dependencies.

 ## Requirements